kinktrails/kinktrails/cards/levels/level-4.md

 Upgrading activates:

-- Immediate full surrender: no more dice rolls
+- Immediate full surrender - no more dice rolls
 - All clothing and cleaning supplies are dropped off — no retrieval until return
 - No cover-up allowed until reaching the same spot again
-- Prepare for multiple, prolonged rounds of intense release and domination
+- Prepare for multiple, prolonged rounds of intense domination

 💌 **Want to level up?**
 Silently hand this card over to upgrade.